dentarg/auth0-blog/_posts/2018-05-15-ruby-on-rails-killer-workflow-with-docker-part-1.md

 Here is what's going on:

-* Pull the ruby+node image from Docker hub.
+* Pull the Ruby + Node image from Docker hub.
 * Update the libraries within the image
 * Install nano editor, build tools and library for Postgres.
 * Install Bundler which will update existing Bundler.